5 African American Heritage Landmarks in Bay County

 By Florida Division of Historic Resources Staff

-Hillsborough County's Glover School and Black History & Art Museum are African American historical landmarks.
+Hillsborough County's Glover School and Black History & Art Museum are historical African American Heritage landmarks.

 Florida has a rich and diverse history.
-African American landmarks and legacies exist in various locations throughout the state.
-The following historical sites can be found in Bay County.
+African American Heritage landmarks and legacies exist in various locations throughout the state.
+The following historical African American Heritage sites can be found in Bay County.
 While some of these sites can be visited, other listings are marked "private" and are not open to the public.